nooxnet/smart-meter-mbus-dlms/readme.md

 Reading the APDU (Application Protocol Data Units) from the raw serial port data is very well documented in the documentation of the electricity providers.

-For the data link layer I use the `telegram-reader` class to get single M-Bus telegrams.
+For the data link layer I use the `TelegramReader` class to get single M-Bus telegrams.
 The data for a single APDU may be split up in multiple M-Bus telegrams.
 The smart meters mentioned above usually use two M-Bus telegrams for one APDU.
-So on the transport layer level I use the `multi-telegram-reader` class to read the APDUs.
-Some parts of the encrypted DLMS/COSEM data is already read here
+So on the transport layer level I use the `MultiTelegramReader` class to read the APDUs.
+Some parts of the encrypted DLMS/COSEM data is already read here.

 ### Decrypting the encrypted APDU Payload

 Although the "Salzburg Netz" documentation says that the encryption is "AES128-CBC" it's most likely "AES-GCM".
 "AES-CBC" does not work and the documentation of the other electricity providers state "AES-GCM".

-"AES-GCM" usually uses an auth-tag.
-But The smart meters do not use an auth tag when encrypting the message.
+"AES-GCM" usually uses an auth tag.
+But the smart meters do not use an auth tag when encrypting the message.
 I saw code where a 12 byte auth tag with all "0x00" is used.
 But some libraries (like crypto from NodeJS) do not accept this.
 Actually it does decrypt the message, but fails at the call of `final()` where it does some additional checking if the message is valid.